holzeis/chainedvoting/README.md

 http://hyperledger-fabric.readthedocs.io/en/latest/getting_started.html#network-setup

 ## Start the project

+The docker images are setup and uploaded to my private repository space on bluemix "smarterdispatch".

+`docker-compose -f docker-compose-local up -d`

+This will start 5 containers

+1. ca0 - fabric certification authority
+2. orderer.chained-voting.com - orderer service
+3. peer0.org.chained-voting.com - endorser for chaincode
+4. cli - also a peer and used as command line interface towards the blockchain
+5. app - the node js application (not yet connected to the blockchain)

-### 1. Install the project dependencies with the following command.
+### APP: Installs the project dependencies with the following command.

 `npm install`